dzackgarza/Notes/Website/resources.md

 ---

 # Fun Stuff
-Don't forget to take some time to get excited about what you're studying!

 - [Hyper Rouge](http://www.roguetemple.com/z/hyper/)
 	- A cool little dungeon crawler in which the in-game world is a hpyerbolic space.